One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 - Contains no peas or legumes, which may be correlated with DCM in some dogs

-- Though more affordable than fresh foods, this kind of quality comes at a price
+- This kind of quality comes at a price

 - No probiotics are included, but you can always add Yumwoof’s probiotic supplement

-- A small number of dogs were initially perplexed by the texture, but most learn to love it
+- A small number of dogs didn’t like the texture

-About: Hill’s Prescription Diet W/D is a prescription dog food that is specifically designed for dogs with digestive difficulties, weight management problems, or blood-sugar issues.
+About: Hill’s Prescription Diet W/D is a prescription dog food that is specifically designed for dogs with digestive difficulties, weight management problems, or blood-sugar issues, so it’s among the best foods for diabetic dogs.

 You’ll need a prescription from your vet to purchase this food, but that doesn’t mean you have to buy it directly from your vet — you can get it from Amazon or Chewy with a prescription from your vet (and often at a better price than your veterinarian offers).